 A common passion in tattooing that owners Alex and Nathan share, is their love of Japanese tattooing.
 This extends to other artists at the studio as well who have joined the crew in order to learn and develop their craft by working alongside likeminded tattoo artists.
 There are variations in style within the Japanese genre from artist to artist, but the main elements, based in tradition, are always present.

 Broadly speaking, tattooing in Japan is generally referred to as Irezumi.
 But from a traditional view-point, Japanese tattoo style is referred to as Wabori.
 Traditionally this was done by hand using needles fastened to bamboo sticks, and is referred to as Tebori which means hand carved or engraved.
-This method is still practiced today, although the outlines are almost always done by machine.
+This method is still practised today, although the outlines are almost always done by machine.
 Machine tattooing is referred to as Kikaibori, but the result can still be described as Wabori, implying its current status and legitimacy.

 Nathan can do Tebori on request, but this is subject to the appropriateness of the piece.